5 Reasons why People hate Audiobooks

 It makes me a bit sad to think that some readers pick their books based on peer pressure or status.
 Reading can be so intimate and fulfilling.
 Pure magic!
 Don’t let anyone ruin that for you.

-Maybe audiobook space operas instead of hardcover literary fiction would turn out to be the greatest thing ever for you if only you gave them a chance!
+Maybe audiobook space operas instead of hardcover literary fiction would turn out to be the greatest joy ever for you if only you gave them a chance!

 Reason 3: “Audiobooks are too expensive.”